Tierras-virgenes/tv-server/README.md

 TheAbyss=no
 Asmut=no
 Crypt=no
-CustomPath=/home/test/uo/resources/UO/2D
+CustomPath=../../../../UO/2D
 LoginServer=127.0.0.1,2593
 ClientVersion=7.0.45.0
 ```

-* Note: You can generate it with xuolauncher.
+* Note: You can generate a configuration file with xuolauncher.

+### Fast way Windows

+* Go to https://crossuo.com/#download and install it.
+In example: https://github.com/crossuo/crossuo/releases
+* Generate a configuration file `crossuo.cfg` at crossuo.exe path:

 ### Developer way Windows